ch0fas/nfl-schedule-maker/README.md

 # nfl-schedule-maker
-An application for creating randomized NFL schedules with various personalization options
+An application for creating randomized NFL schedules with various personalization options, created using Python, Tkinter and ttkbootstrap

 # Planned Features
 <ul>